myNBGcode/PostmanCollections/i-bank Pay API v1.3/P2B.UseCase.microsites.md

 # **Introduction**
-#### Welcome to ibankPay Sandbox
+#### Welcome to Digital Payments Wallet Sandbox
 ------------------------------------------------------------------------------------------

-### A few words about i-bank Pay
+### A few words about Digital Payments Wallet
-i-bank Pay is the multi-award winning wallet by National Bank of Greece that is used to:
+Digital Payments Wallet is the multi-award winning wallet by National Bank of Greece that is used to:
 - send money to your friends and make payments and purchases with your phone
 - make money transfers between your friends
 - pay businesses and professionals